danielbachhuber/one-time-login/readme.txt

 == Description ==

-Need access to a WordPress install but don't want to create a user account for it?
-Use this plugin and WP-CLI to generate a one-time login URL for any user:
+Need access to a WordPress install but don't want to create a new user account?
+Use this plugin and WP-CLI to generate a one-time login URL for any existing user:

     wp plugin install one-time-login --activate && wp user one-time-login <user>